10 Amazing Things About Spiders Anything

 Weaponry

-While many spiders use their silk to trap their prey, protect their young or build their nests --- the Bolas spider uses it as a range weapon.
+While many spiders use their silk to trap their prey, protect their young or build their nests, the bolas spider uses it as a range weapon.
 These spiders do not spin the typical web.
-Instead, they hunt by using a sticky 'capture blob' of silk on the end of a line, known as a 'bolas'.
+Instead, they hunt by using a sticky "capture blob" of silk on the end of a line, known as a "bolas."
 First, they attract their prey (usually moths or moth flies) with potent pheromones designed specifically for luring their victims.

 Then, swinging the bolas around and letting it go, the spider may snag its prey rather like a fisherman snagging a fish on a hook.

-The Net-Casting spider also uses its web for other than hanging.
+The net-casting spider also uses its web for more than hanging.
 She will spin little nets that she will then hold with her front legs, suspended above the forest floor, waiting.
 When she sees her prey, she uses the net exactly as one would trap a cat with a pillowcase.

 Fishing